About the Study

 While the focus on fruits and vegetables may be unnecessary, other studies mention foods such as eggs that do promote weight loss.
 Their study says that eating two eggs for breakfast helps to lead to weight loss.

 The study’s researchers believe that public health communications should be amended after this revealing result.
-The study’s researchers said that we want to send encouraging messages and telling people that eating more fruit and vegetables is important and better than telling them to eat less food to lose weight.
-They believe it’s important that people are told the truth about fruit and vegetables and not losing weight.
+The study’s researchers said that we want to send encouraging messages and tell people that eating more fruit and vegetables is important and better than telling them to eat less food to lose weight.
+They believe it’s important that people are told the truth about fruit and vegetables and not lose weight.

 The UAB study was published in the American Journal of Clinical Nutrition on June 25, 2014.